“Connecting good will, with good purpose, for the vitality of rural and remote Australia.”

 We both create and seek grants to fund projects.
-Since our start in 2000, we’ve delivered $135 million to more than 12,000 projects.
+Since our start in 2000, we’ve delivered $155 million to nearly 13,000 projects.

 Whether it’s support after a natural disaster, or something that can improve the wellbeing of the community, we’re about taking opportunities to support remote, rural and regional Australia.

 FRRR is committed to ensuring the safety and wellbeing of all staff, volunteers and communities we engage with.
 We have developed our COVID Safe Plan which outlines the processes and procedures we have in place.